payloadcms/template-ecommerce/README.md

 To seed the database with a few products and pages you can run `yarn seed`.

 > NOTICE: seeding the database is destructive because it drops your current database to populate a fresh one from the seed template.
 Only run this command if you are starting a new project or can afford to lose your current data.

+## Production

+To run Payload in production, you need to build and serve the Admin panel.
+To do so, follow these steps:

+1. First invoke the `payload build` script by running `yarn build` or `npm run build` in your project root.
+This creates a `./build` directory with a production-ready admin bundle.
+1. Then run `yarn serve` or `npm run serve` to run Node in production and serve Payload from the `./build` directory.

+### Deployment

+The easiest way to deploy your project is to use [Payload Cloud](https://payloadcms.com/new/import), a one-click hosting solution to deploy production-ready instances of your Payload apps directly from your GitHub repo.
+You can also deploy your app manually, check out the [deployment documentation](https://payloadcms.com/docs/production/deployment) for full details.